 A delicious white fleshed peach that ripens early August.
-Large round fruits with orange / crimson skin.
+Peregrine produces large round peaches with orange / crimson skin.
 Bred in the UK so as good as any variety for growing in the UK.

 Peaches originate from China, not Persia, and were introduced into Europe after centuries of cultivation in Asia.
 The UK, even the south east, is at the margin of its successful cultivation and is best not grown in the open but against a south facing wall as a fan where it can enjoy the warmth of its situation or even under glass.

 The main disease associated with Peaches in our damper enviroment is Peach leaf curl.
 The fungus enters through leaf scars and can be devastating.
 Spray over the winter at intervals with a copper spray.
 Keeping the tree covered with a plastic sheet is another option keeping the branches & buds dry is another option.
 The sheeting will give frost protection aswell over the winter until the risk of frosts has gone.